Creating a Watch

 Implementation

-With this fairly clear idea I went about building it.
-The code from the Google code lab was helpful but creating a watch face is likely to necessitate very specific optimisations and trade offs.
-You really want to minimise the amount of work you are doing as far as possible, perhaps picking a small number of areas to push the boat out, while remaining very conservative elsewhere.
-For example I cared a lot about the transition between ambient mode and normal mode.
-I found watch faces which jumped from black, unlit OLED to bright colours to be jarring.
-On the positive side you get to write this in your build.grade:
+With this fairly clear idea, I began building it.
+The code from the Google codelab was helpful, but creating a watch face often necessitates very specific optimizations and trade-offs.
+You want to minimize the amount of work done as much as possible, perhaps choosing a few areas to innovate while remaining conservative elsewhere.
+For example, I cared a lot about the transition between ambient and normal modes.
+I found watch faces that jumped abruptly from a black, unlit OLED to bright colors jarring.
+On the positive side, you get to write this in your build.gradle:

 minSdkVersion 25